saqib-ahmed/adonis-newrelic/README.md

 In the root directory of the project add `newrelic.js`.
 You can either download `newrelic.js` from your newrelic dashboard or copy from `node_modules/newrelic/newrelic.js` and update your app name and license key.

-This project is a fork of `@furbana/adonis-newrelic` with a memory leak fix mentioned in (this PR)[https://github.com/Frubana/adonis-newrelic/pull/9].
+This project is a fork of `@furbana/adonis-newrelic` with a memory leak fix mentioned in [this PR](https://github.com/Frubana/adonis-newrelic/pull/9).